pandas-dev/pandas/README.rst

 The official documentation is hosted on SourceForge: http://pandas.sourceforge.net/

-The Sphinx documentation is still in an incomplete state, but it should provide a good starting point for learning how to use the library.
+The Sphinx documentation should provide a good starting point for learning how to use the library.
 Expect the docs to continue to expand as time goes on.

 Background
 ==========